 An Organoid for Every Patient

-For several years, the Lustgarten Foundation Pancreatic Cancer Research Laboratory at Cold Spring Harbor Laboratory (CSHL) has been developing a technique in which tissue from a patient’s tumor is grown into an organoid.
-“They’re like little tiny organs,” said Ricigliano, describing the organoids, which are three-dimensional replicas of tumors grown in petri dishes.
+For several years, the Lustgarten Foundation Pancreatic Cancer Research Laboratory at Cold Spring Harbor Laboratory (CSHL), New York, has been developing a technique in which tissue from a patient’s tumor is grown into an organoid.
+“They’re like little tiny organs,” says Ricigliano, describing the organoids, which are three-dimensional replicas of tumors grown in petri dishes.
 The hope is that organoids are a better match to the patient’s tumor and can eventually replace growing tumors in mice.

 As part of this trial, Ricigliano and Yu are attempting what would be a huge milestone for organoids.
 Rather than creating organoids from tissue—which requires a biopsy or fine needle aspirate—they’ll try to use a mere blood sample.
 Not only would this procedure be less invasive for patients, but it would help create organoids faster so that doctors could test drug options for patients in real time.